SimeonAT/simeonat.github.io/src/content/blog/backup-repos-gitea-docker/index.md

 to make much more sense: how could the underlying repositories be read if there were *not even there* in the first place?

-## The Solution

-### Hendrik Wiese's Solution
+## Building Upon Hendrik Wiese's Solution

-At a higher level, the [solution](https://gist.github.com/HWiese1980/2548e5c150d73d6a55bf52530f11d2d3) proposed by Hendrik Wiese is to save all the
-Git repositories hosted on the Gitea instance locally on your computer.
-Whenever the you encounter the `The Git data underlying repository cannot be read` error, you navigate to `/data/git`, and place all your locally hosted repositories into a newly made `gitea-repositories` directory.
+At a higher level, the [solution](https://gist.github.com/HWiese1980/2548e5c150d73d6a55bf52530f11d2d3) proposed by Hendrik Wiese is for one to copy their locally hosted repositories into the `/data/git/gitea-repositories` directory folder whenever they encounter the `The Git data underlying repository cannot be read` error.
 Although this solution fixes the problem at its core, I would have to save the latest versions of all of my Gitea repositories locally on computer, and would have to manually create and place all my repositories in `/data/git/gitea-repositories` everytime I would have to update Gitea.

-As a result, this led me to think about a more convenient solution that could address this issue.
+However, since I use a Docker container to self-host Gitea, I realized that there was a much more convenient solution to this issue.

-### Building Upon It
+Rather than having to manually move my local repositories in `/data/git/gitea-repositories` every time I update Gitea, I could just create a Docker volume that stores all of the contents in `/data/git`, including the `gitea-repositories` directory.
+Thus, whenever I update the Gitea Docker instance, the `gitea-repositories` will always be present (with my repositories inside of it) since the updated Gitea Docker container will use the Docker volume that contains houses everything inside `/data/git`.